wilsonmar/wilsonmar.github.io/calendar/index.md

    ![google-calendar-week-256x41](https://cloud.githubusercontent.com/assets/300046/26534343/5618a71c-43f1-11e7-9ea8-d721acb5fc42.png)

 3. Switch back and forward between your own calendar and this one to identify a mutually open time.

+## Import .ics file

+If I (or someone else) sends you an <strong>.ics</strong> file containing calendar entries, here's how you can import it into your calendar app:

+If you use <a target="_blank" href="https://calendar.google.com">Google Calendar</a>:
+1. In the email or other app you got the .ics file, save the file to your Downloads folder.
+1. In Google Calendar, click "+" to the right of "Other calendars".
+1. Click "Import".
+1. Click "Select file from your computer".
+1. In the pop-up, navigate to the folder where you saved the .ics file.
+1. Select the file and click Open.
+1. You should now see individual events specified in the .ics file.
+<br /><br />

+If you use Microsoft Outlook:
+1. Go to “File” (i.e. the main menu).
+1. Click “Open & Export”.
+1. Select “Import/Export”.
+1. In Import and Export Wizard box, select “Import an iCalendar (.ics) or vCalendar file (.vcs)”, and then click “Next”.
+1. Select the calendar file from your PC and select “OK”.
+1. Select “Open as New”.
+<br /><br />

 ## Calendar services